-The goal in treating arteriovenous fistulas (AVFs) is to close off the fistula before the abnormal blood flow can damage the brain or spinal cord.
-The treatment team at the Cerebrovascular Surgery and Interventions Center customizes the approach to each child, depending on the type of AVF, where it is located and the pattern of surrounding vessels.
+The goal in treating AVFs is to close off the fistula before the abnormal blood flow can damage the brain or spinal cord.
+The treatment team at the Cerebrovascular Surgery and Interventions Center customizes the approach to each child, depending on the type of AVF, where it is located, and the pattern of surrounding vessels.

 For pial AVFs, we almost always recommend treatment as soon as possible.
 In about half of the children we see, we are able to use a minimally invasive, catheter-based treatment known as endovascular embolization.
 Dural AVFs are sometimes less urgent, and can almost always be treated with endovascular techniques.

 When the AVF cannot be closed with the endovascular approach, we treat it with neurosurgery, or through a combined surgical/endovascular approach.
 In our experience, most children have an excellent prognosis.

 Endovascular embolization uses a catheter (a thin, flexible tube) to inject various glue-like compounds into the vessel or insert tiny devices to close off the fistula.